scalafiddle/scalafiddle-editor/CONTRIBUTING.md

 > compilerServer/reStart
 ```

-The `router` will load library information from the `editor`, so that one must be running first. `compilerServer` connects to the `router` over a web-socket and
+The `router` will load library information from the same place as `editor` does. `compilerServer` connects to the `router` over a web-socket and
 received commands from the `router`.
 On the first run the compiler server will download all libraries and build a large _flat file_ containing classes and sjsir
 files from those libraries.
 This will take some time, but is only done once.
 Afterwards the _flat file_ is reused and new libraries are only appended to it.